 (1) In your pre-assigned group of 3-4 students first find your assigned soil pit.
 Record the GPS reading of your core site.
 As a group, you will work together to dig down into your soil pit (at the Keifer Plot) to a depth of 1m and cut the face back to reveal fresh soil.

-**When clearing your soil pit, each INDIVIDUAL should collect their OWN 2 gallon bags of soil to use for THEIR OWN ART PROJECTS – note that this soil can be collected from whichever depths and should be set aside for that work (and not processed using the methods described below)**

 (2) • You need to stake in your meter tape for scale and as a reference for depths at which